It4innovations/hyperqueue/README.md

 * **How to deploy HQ?**

   HQ is distributed as a single, self-contained and statically linked binary.
-It allows you to start the server, the workers, and it also serves as CLI for submitting and controlling qjobs.
+It allows you to start the server, the workers, and it also serves as CLI for submitting and controlling jobs.
 No other services are needed.
   (See example below).

 * **Do I need to SLURM or PBS to run HQ?**